|Nutrition Facts (per serving)|

 This recipe is extremely easy to mix up, even at the last minute.
 It combines the sweet elderflower taste of St. Germain Liqueur with cranberry and lemon juices and finishes it off with a double dose of sparkle.
 The result is a refreshing drink that is perfect for spring and summer parties.

-- Garnish with cranberries, seasonal fruit, or citrus slices.
+Garnish with cranberries, seasonal fruit, or citrus slices.
+Serve and enjoy.

-Even though this is called a "Champagne punch," Champagne is not required.
-Whether it's a Prosecco or a sparkling rosé, your favorite sparkling wine will make a great punch.
-Just be sure to add it and the soda right before service so your guests can fully enjoy the bubbly.
+- Even though this is called a "Champagne punch," Champagne is not required.
+Whether it's Cava, Prosecco, or a bubbly rosé, your favorite sparkling wine will make a great punch.
+Just be sure to add it and the soda right before service so your guests can fully enjoy the bubbles.

 Ice or No Ice?

 There's no need to include ice in the punch if you chill all of the ingredients ahead of time.
 You can certainly add ice if you like and it's not a bad idea if it's a hot day.

 A simple ice ring always looks great in a punch bowl.
 It can be made with your bundt pan and you can even freeze fresh fruits inside.
 You do need to think ahead though.
 Large pieces of ice take longer to freeze, so try to give it at least 24 hours, if not longer.